matloff/fasteR/README.md

 might be?
 They are arcane, so it's easier just to always use "<-".
 And though "keyboard shortcuts" for this are possible, again let's just stick to the basics for now.)

+Note too that though we will speak of the above operation as having "extracted" the 81st through 100th elements of **Nile**, we have merely made a copy of those elements.
+The original vector **Nile** remains intact.

 > <span style="color:red">Tip:</span>
 > We can pretty much choose any name we want; "n80100" just was chosen